ibexa/documentation-developer/docs/users/oauth_authentication.md

 # OAuth authentication

-You can use OAuth2 authentication to securely authenticate users with external services.
+You can use OAuth2 authentication to securely connect users through external services.

 ![OAuth2 Client](img/oauth2-client.png)